awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-ebcli.md

 ```
 $ sudo pip install --upgrade awsebcli
 ```
-For complete EB CLI installation instructions, see [Install the EB CLI Using Setup Scripts](eb-cli3-install.md)\.
+For complete EB CLI installation instructions, see [Install the EB CLI](eb-cli3-install.md)\.

 To use the EB CLI to monitor your environment's health, you must first configure a local project folder by running eb init and following the prompts\.
 For complete instructions, see [Configure the EB CLI](eb-cli3-configuration.md)\.